How to make an Installer/Setup from your VB.Net Project

-Here’s the procedure in making an installer from your project, just carefully follow this steps and you can create one in no time!
+Here’s the procedure in making an installer from your project, just carefully follow these steps and you can create one in no time!

 - Open your Microsoft Visual Studio 2013 and click “New Project” from their dashboard.

 - Then, click the link from above the Microsoft Visual Installer.
-After downloading, you will receive an .exe file(see Figure 1).
+After downloading, you will receive a .exe file(see Figure 1).
 Click it and let it finish its installation.

 Figure 1.
 Downloaded executable file from Microsoft Visual Studio Marketplace.